rtts/django-simplecms/README.md

 ## Architecture

 SimpleCMS has a rather unique take on Django's MVT architecture.
-Contrary to "regular" Django websites, it allows you to write a view for each *section*, rather than for each *page* on your website.
+Contrary to regular Django websites, it allows you to write a Django view for each *section*, rather than for each *page* on your website.
 On which pages these sections appear, and in which order, is left to the content editors rather than the programmer.
 The included edit interface lets them assign sections to pages and fill sections with content.

 Here's an example `views.py` of an app using SimpleCMS: